 The campus, situated in the heart of the Lebanese capital, provides students with a unique perspective on Lebanese culture and daily life.

 SINARC offers courses in Arabic language and culture at various levels of proficiency.
 Each level provides twenty hours per week of intensive classroom instruction, including five hours per week of Lebanese Dialect.
 Formal language instruction is enriched by immersion in an authentic cultural context.
 Cultural activities include weekly lectures on topics related to Arab and Lebanese politics, history, society, and culture.
 In addition, students partake in a series of excursions to historical, cultural and tourist sites throughout Lebanon.

 Students have a Summer, Fall and Spring program option:

-The six-week Summer program (June 22 - July 31, 2015) is offered at four levels: Elementary, Upper Elementary, Intermediate and Advanced.
+The six-week Summer program (June 27 to August 5, 2016) is offered at four levels: Elementary, Upper Elementary, Intermediate and Advanced.
 A separate two-credit course in Lebanese Dialect is also offered at two levels: Beginners and Advanced.